pfsense/docs/source/certificates/dh-parameters.rst

 7 seconds on a C2758 CPU, but generating 2048-bit parameters takes 4
 minutes, and generating 4096-bit parameters takes 10 minutes.

-The pfSense GUI will allow longer DH parameter to be selected if they exist in /etc/ in the format specified above.
+The pfSense webGUI will allow longer DH parameter to be selected if they exist in /etc/ in the format specified above.

 Supported lengths are: 1024, 2048, 3072, 4096, 7680, 8192, 15360, and